 puppy to perform, for example, "do toilet", "get busy" or "do wee wee/do

-Whatever words you choose, you need to be comfortable about using them in front of others, so choose something you won't be too embarrassed to use!
+Whatever words you choose, bear in mind that you may need to use these words in a public place so choose something you won't be too embarrassed to use!

 As your puppy begins to pee, say your chosen words and when he's finished, praise him and give him a treat as a reward.

-If your puppy doesn't do anything within 10 minutes, take him back inside but keep a watchful eye on him as he may try to pee indoors - probably on your best rug!
+If he doesn't do anything within 10 minutes, take him back inside but keep a watchful eye on him as he may try to pee indoors - probably on your favorite shoes!

 Better still, crate him and take him back outside again in 15 minutes.

-It's your fault if your puppy soils indoors - you weren't watching him closely enough, or you failed to take your puppy outside to his toilet area at the right time.
+It's not your puppy's fault if he soils indoors especially if you weren't watching him closely enough or you weren't there to let him out.

-Thankfully, toilet training dogs and puppies has moved on since then!
+Thankfully, toilet training has moved on since then!

-It's now widely recognised that for 'punishment' (read show of disapproval) to be effective, you need to catch your Cocker in the act, otherwise he won't understand why you're unhappy with his behaviour.
-He's more likely to become afraid of eliminating in front of you!
+It's now widely recognized that for 'punishment' (read show of disapproval) to be effective, you need to catch your Cocker Spaniel in the act, otherwise he won't understand why you're unhappy with his behavior.
+He's more likely to become afraid of pooping in front of you!

-Your Cocker Spaniel puppy may even become secretive about his toilet and sneak off to do it under the kitchen table or behind the sofa.
+Your puppy may even become secretive about his toilet and sneak off to do it under the kitchen table or behind the sofa.

-Imagine how confusing this is for your puppy if one minute he's being praised for doing his toilet (outside in the garden) and the next he's being scolded for doing the same thing - albeit inside the house.
+Imagine how confusing this is for a young puppy if one minute he's being praised for doing his toilet (outside in the garden) and the next he's being scolded for doing the same thing, but inside the house.

-If you catch your puppy in the act, or he's showing signs that indicate he may be about to do his toilet, shout loudly (a loud, firm tone but without emotion) - your puppy will probably be shocked into stopping in mid flow.
+If you catch your puppy in the act, or he's showing signs that indicate he may be about to pee, shout loudly (a loud, firm tone but without emotion) - your puppy will probably be shocked into stopping in mid flow.

-Pick him up (you won't have time to put him on his lead) and take him into the garden to his toilet area.
+Pick him up (you won't have time to put him on his lead) and take him straight into the garden to his 'special place'.
 When he begins again you can praise him and reward him with a treat.

-If you discover a little 'accident' in the house whilst potty training your puppy, unless you caught him in the act, don't make a fuss about it.
+Expect little accidents while you're potty training your puppy and unless you caught him in the act, don't make a fuss about it.